Paradigm4/knn/README.md

 # knn

+A simple brute force k-nearest neighbors implementation for SciDB.
-A basic operator that finds k-nearest neighbors from a distance matrix.
+This operator finds the k nearest neighbors for each row of a full distance matrix.

 ## Synopsis